dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 Another non-ISO standard exception term is thrown by [`dict_pairs/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=dict_pairs/3)
 (and probably other dict-handling predicates): `error(duplicate_key(Key),Context)`.

-Note that the above exceptions terms use a non-standard formal term but retain the structure of the ISO standard exception term.
+Note that the above exceptions terms use a non-standard formal term but retain the structure of the ISO standard exception term, `error(Formal,Context)`.

 ## "It actually works"